taddyorg/podcast-data-n8n-integration/README.md

 This is an n8n community node that lets you access the Taddy Podcast API for podcast data extraction and analysis.

-[Taddy Podcast API](https://taddy.org/developers/podcast-api) provides comprehensive podcast intelligence through GraphQL APIs.
+[Taddy Podcast API](https://taddy.org/developers/podcast-api) provides podcast and episode data through its GraphQL API.

 ## Installation